FruitbatM/amaris-chocolate/testing.md

     - Samsung Galaxy Tab A (Chrome for Android & Samsung Internet)
     - Lenovo ThinkBook 13S

-The result was consistent, website is platform-cross compatible.
+The results were consistent, the website is platform-cross compatible and responsive.

+Furthermore, using DevTools I checked responsiveness for different screen sizes for mobile and tablet devices.
+There were couple of issues found described under [Encountered Issues](#encountered-issues) section.

 # Encountered Issues
 Several bugs were encountered during the coding process: